zsoltmester/saturn/README.md

 #### TODO for MVP

 - Refactor the feed list screen: remove the color pastel view (also from model and feed editor) and group the sources by providers, where each provider is a new line
-- Click on news cells, where there are links
+- Handle click on news cells, where there are links
 - Show the source after the time on a news cell
+- Try the Viewer lib for images and videos
 - Sort news based on time
 - Atom integration
 - Reddit integration